dokku/dokku/README.md

     remote: -----> Building node-js-app ...
     remote:        Node.js app detected
     remote: -----> Resolving engine versions

     ... blah blah blah ...

     remote: -----> Application deployed:
     remote:        http://node-js-app.progriumapp.com

 You're done!

+## Environment setup

+Typically application requires some environment variables to be set up for proper run.
+Environment variables might contain some private date, like passwords and API keys, so it's not recommend to store them as part of source code.

+To setup environment for your application, create file `/home/git/APP_NAME/ENV`.
+This file is a script that would expose all required environment variables, like:

+    export NODE_ENV=production
+    export MONGODB_PASSWORD=password

+Next time the application is deployed, those variables would be exposed by `start` script.

 ## Advanced installation (for development)